klust/LUMI-BE-training-materials/docs/intro-evolving/07_Binding.md

         ++ mpi_check: MPI rank   6/8   on cpu 112/256 of nid001804 mask 96-127
         ++ mpi_check: MPI rank   7/8   on cpu 112/256 of nid001805 mask 96-127
         ```

-    3. Now we use the Slurm cyclic ordering and the default of 1 for the Cray MPICH rank
+    3. The third `srun` command, on line 21, uses Cray MPICH rank reordering instead to get a round-robin ordering
-        reordering (which is no reordering) and the result is the same as the preovious case:
+        rather than using the Slurm `--distribution=cyclic` option.
+The result is the same
+        as in the previous case:

         ```
         + export MPICH_RANK_REORDER_METHOD=0